 Checking ingredients in beauty products isn’t something you will find many women doing, but you don’t need to be a medical doctor to do it either.
-It is no different than checking food in the supermarket to see if it is organic and preservative free.
-When it comes to skin care, you want to be checking to see if products are certified organic, non-toxic and non-inflammatory.
+It is no different than checking food in the supermarket to see if it is organic and what’s actually in it.
+When it comes to skin care, you want to be checking to see if ingredients are beneficial to skin, non irritating and ideally, anti-inflammatory.

 Depending on the individual needs of a patient’s skin, I would recommend products from one particular range or, in some cases, a mix.
-Some product ranges (such as Skin Therapy by Julia.T.Hunter) are formulated synergistically, which means you get maximal results from using the products in combination.
+Some product ranges are formulated synergistically, which means you get maximal results from using the products in combination.
 Other ranges are formulated with ‘stand alone’ products that can then be used with other products from different ranges.
-I also find that some people can be very attached to certain products, so if one patient has a favourite moisturiser that they don’t want to stop using, I will work with that product to ensure they get an effective skin care regime.
+I also find that some people can be very attached to certain products, so if one patient has a favourite moisturiser that they don’t want to stop using, I will work with that product to ensure they get an effective skin care regime, by recommending complimentary products.

-For me, the ideal beauty routine would be an effective cleanser, as this is the basis of every good skin care regime.
+For me, the ideal beauty routine would start with an effective cleanser, as this is the basis of every good skin care regime.
 Anti-oxidant serums are a must as they provide ‘food for the skin’ and should be used every morning after cleansing.
+My favourites contain either vitamin C or niacinamide and I formulated the Skin W1 Collagen Stimulating Serum with niacinamide as well as collagen stimulating actives.
 The next essential step is a mineral based sunscreen that must be used every day, rain or shine.
 I recommend an eye cream at night for all my patients aged 30+ and a retinol based night product for those aged 30+.